 Here at Sotic we’re fairly split on content gating.

-Everyone can see some benefits to gating content but there is also a good argument for making your very best content freely and widely available in order to get as many eyeballs consuming it as possible and exciting and engaging fans, both new and old.
+Everyone can see some benefits to gating content but there is also a good argument for making your very best content free and widely available in order to get as many eyes consuming it as possible and exciting and engaging fans, both new and old.